 (i) Is the contractually guaranteed net revenue-sharing income projected under the scenario.

-(ii) Is the actuary’s estimate of non-contractually guaranteed net revenue-sharing income before reflecting any margins for uncertainty multiplied by the following factors:
+(ii) Is the company’s estimate of non-contractually guaranteed net revenue-sharing income before reflecting any margins for uncertainty multiplied by the following factors:

-a) 1.0 in the first projection year.
+a) 1.00 in the first projection year.